Skip to main content

 Scripture.
 The full text of the Bible, available within Doxa across multiple translations.
 When Engage references Scripture, it is drawing from the actual text, with the ability to point you to the passage so you can read it in context yourself.

 The Grace Record.
-Over 1,600 curated testimonies from believers across history and around the world.
-These are not AI-generated accounts.
-They are real stories, reviewed for theological integrity, from real people who faced real circumstances.
+Over 1,800+ curated testimonies from believers across history and around the world.
+Real stories, reviewed for theological integrity, from real people who faced real circumstances.
 When your situation resonates with one of these stories, Engage can surface it.

 Your own Encouragement Vault.
 This is the source that makes Engage unlike anything else.
 If you have recorded something in your Vault, a verse that landed with weight, a word someone gave you, a moment of clarity you wanted to keep, Engage can draw from it.
 It can read back your own record to you.
 It can remind you of what you wrote when you had the clarity to write it.

-This is not the AI telling you what God is saying.
-This is the AI helping you hear what God has already said to you.
+The AI is helping you hear what God has already said to you.

 An open Bible beside a softly glowing phone on a dark table